Rich Dad’s Cashflow Quadrant: A Summary That’ll Transform Your Thinking

 E- Employee

-Individuals that make their money as an employee value having a secure job more than anything else.
+Individuals who make their money as employees value having a secure job more than anything else.
 They despise economic uncertainty and fear this the most.

 Employees mainly tend to focus on what they make for a living and not on assets.